 5. Keep your money insured

-The Federal Deposit Insurance Corp. insures up to $250,000 per depositor, per ownership category, per federally insured bank.
+One of the things that makes a savings account one of the best places to store extra cash is insurance from the Federal Deposit Insurance Corporation (FDIC).
+The FDIC offers up to $250,000 in insurance, per depositor, per account type, at covered banks.
 If the amount of money you’ve deposited exceeds that amount, any money over and above the $250,000 limit could be at risk if your bank fails.